3 Ways Procurement Leaders Can Drive Sustainability in Their Supply Chains

 From C2FO’s perspective, suppliers across the entire value chain are our customers, Dunham said.

 “We are here to support them.
-One of the key tenets of our organisation is to provide the liquidity and working capital that these suppliers rely on to not only grow but also meet any ESG-related regulations required by your company,” Dunham said.
+One of the key tenets of our organization is to provide the liquidity and working capital that these suppliers rely on to not only grow but also meet any ESG-related regulations required by your company,” Dunham said.
 “We can help underrepresented suppliers and those striving to meet your corporate ESG standards.
 C2FO’s tool provides businesses with easy access to preferred working capital rates so that they have the liquidity to meet the goals you’ve set for them.”

 Baren said that Philips, a company founded more than a century ago, is intent on positively impacting more than two billion lives per year by 2025.